Lionel Messi: Wealth and sponsorships

-In 2013, a Turkish Airlines advertisement starring Messi, in which he engages in a selfie competition with Kobe Bryant, was the most-watched ad on YouTube in 2013, receiving 137 million views, and was voted the best advertisement of the 2005–15 decade to commemorate YouTube's founding.
-In June 2021, Messi signed a five-year deal to become an ambassador for the Hard Rock Cafe brand.
-He stated, "sports and music are an integral part of my life.
-It is an honor to be the first athlete to partner with a brand who has a history of teaming with music legends."
+In 2013, a Turkish Airlines advertisement starring Messi and Kobe Bryant became the most-watched advertisement on YouTube, with 137 million views.
+It was voted by users as the best advertisement of the decade 2005–2015.
+In June 2021, Messi signed a five-year deal to become a brand ambassador for Hard Rock Cafe, and the following year he became a tourism ambassador for Saudi Arabia.
+He was criticised for partnering with Saudi Arabia because of the country's poor record on human rights.